darrickross/homelab/game-server-satisfactory/nix-configs/README.md

 The `secrets.nix` and example version `example-secrets.nix` is used to configure important variables, which are potentially sensitive, aka the name *secrets*.
 This file is then imported into other nix configs.
 Allowing those nix config files to stay static, with the `secrets.nix` changing based on the systems networking configs.

+> [!CAUTION]
+> Ensure a file `secrets.nix` is created and includes the below config which is updated to match your network settings.

 ```nix
 {
     # System Networking config